zehantan6970/RoboNavGuard/Re_3DVG-Small/README.md

         vit_file          -------------------------------> pytorch_vit_19.pt
 #### In order to be able to make the instance segmentation more accurate, you can choose other proper weights file from [mmdetection](https://github.com/open-mmlab/mmdetection/tree/v2.25.2)
 ## 4. Run demo
-#### You can test your own data by running demo_for_kinect.py yourself, The size of your rgb data and depth data must be the same.
+#### You can test your data by running demo_for_kinect.py yourself, The size of your RGB data and depth data must be the same.
-## 5. comparative trial on reorganized scannet datas
+## 5. comparative trial on reorganized scannet data
 ### [scannet_v7 data link](https://drive.google.com/file/d/1hmSnEwCgXDu0gp5XcOqoMvuX91yjA7x5/view?usp=drive_link) This includes custom ScanNet_frames_25k dataset (test)
 ### [scannet_frames_test](https://drive.google.com/file/d/159OjK98WHSKSngMPA-5sCUN-A55EEZdF/view?usp=drive_link)
-#### You need to change the path of scannet to the scannet_v7 folder, and change the path of scannet_frames_test to the scannet_frames_test folder, before you run this code, please change the following code:
+#### You need to change the path of scannet to the scannet_v7 folder and change the path of scannet_frames_test to the scannet_frames_test folder, before you run this code, please change the following code:
     1.mmdet_demo_2.py
         config_file       -------------------------------> mask_rcnn_r101_caffe_fpn_mstrain-poly_3x_coco-trash_a.py
         checkpoint_file   -------------------------------> epoch_62.pth (The weight file is trained on the scannet dataset)